 Before you begin the fusing process, however, you do need to prep the fabric.
 Fabric used with a fusible of any form should be pre-washed; finishes in the fabric may prevent the fusible from adhering to the fabric.
-You should also press the fabric and any detail (such as a hem) with an iron into place before using a fusible.Continue to 2 of 5 below.
+You should also press the fabric and any detail (such as a hem) with an iron into place before using a fusible.

 Fusible tape is available in a variety of widths and weights.
 The tape melts when heated by an iron, causing a glue-like action between two pieces of fabric.
-Fusible tape is the perfect answer to a quick hem, make a small repair, or hold fabric in place.
+Fusible tape is the perfect answer to a quick hem, to make a small repair, or hold fabric in place.

 Perhaps there is an item of clothing that you would like for the hem not to show.
 Some fabrics, however, are impossible to have a completely invisible hem when sewn because the stitching will show.
 Fusible tape is an alternative to stitching, making the connection invisible.
-Fusible tape can also be used to create a small patch to repair a little tear in the fabric that is not on a seam.
+It also can be used to create a small patch to repair a little tear in the fabric that is not on a seam.
 A narrow fusible tape is a great way to hold a turned edge (that wants to twist) in place when you are trying to sew decorative embellishments or topstitching.

 When using fusible tape, you need to follow a few steps.
 First, place the tape between the layers of fabric and press until the fusible tape melts, adhering the layers of fabric.
 Allow it to cool before moving the fabric so that the fusing sets up, rather than sliding while the fusible is still melting.
-It is important that you do not place your iron directly on the fusible tape!
+It is important that you do not place your iron directly on the fusible tape.
 It will melt to the iron and leave a mess.
-If you want to fuse the tape to one layer of fabric at a time, use parchment paper on the non-fabric side of the tape.Continue to 3 of 5 below.
+If you want to fuse the tape to one layer of fabric at a time, use parchment paper on the non-fabric side of the tape.

 Fusible web is available by the yard in the interfacing section of fabric stores or in packaged quantities in the notions department.
 There are many types and weights available.
 Most fusible web by the yard is backed with a paper that is suitable for ironing one layer of fabric at a time.